oliwerhelsen/luminor/docs/09-logging.md

 # Logging

-Lumina provides a robust, PSR-3 compatible logging system with support for multiple channels and drivers.
+Luminor provides a robust, PSR-3 compatible logging system with support for multiple channels and drivers.

 ## Configuration